-This week's Failsume mistake of Being Too Cheap is associated with the Erykah Badu's "Bag Lady" which encourages women to value ourselves higher than anything else.
+This week's Failsume mistake of Being Too Cheap is associated with the song "Bag Lady" by Erykah Badu, which encourages women to value ourselves higher than anything else.
 How are you valuing yourself in your Purposeful Hustle?

 This week's failure is about my tendency to be cheap.

-Sometimes spending money this way can be harmful to me because instead of opting to do something that might be easier and more efficient, I will often just decide like I can do it myself.
+Sometimes spending money this way can be harmful to me because instead of opting to do something that might be easier and more efficient, I will often decide I can just do it myself.

 working until 2 a.m.

-I had to put together like a 200-page document with color-coded dividers and folders.
-Some pages were in color and some in black and white.
-They had to be collated and I had to put together 15 of them.
-The binders were big and I remember going to the print shop and having them print everything for me because I didn't have the printing capacity.
+One time, I had to put together a 200-page document with color-coded dividers and folders for a presentation - and I needed 15 sets of them!
+Some pages were in color and some in black and white, and they had to be collated.
+The binders were big, and I remember going to the print shop and having them print everything for me because I didn't have the printing capacity.

-"You know what, I can just take it home and I will three hole punch all of these papers and then I will put them into the binders and organize them and do all of that." --> That's what I thought to myself.
+"You know what, I can just take this home, and I will three-hole punch all of these papers, and then I will put them into the binders and organize them and do all of that." --> That's what I thought to myself.

-The night before I turned it in, I was in my house at two o'clock in the morning putting together binders.
+The night before the documents were due, I was in my house at two o'clock in the morning putting together binders.
 My very, very sweet husband who had been helping me came into the room and asked me a couple of important questions that have really stuck with me.
 They were a major growth growing point for me.
 He said:

 "Deanna what is your hourly rate?"

 "What do you mean?"
 I replied.
-I'm an entrepreneur and even when I was working in a company as a salaried person, hourly rate wasn't on the top of my mind.
+I'm an entrepreneur, and even when I was working in a company as a salaried person, an hourly rate wasn't on my mind.

 And so he asked me to spend the time to do the math so I could figure out what I make on an annual basis and then divide that out on an hourly basis to determine the rate.
 It was interesting because it was the first time I had thought about my time and how it equated to a financial perspective.